 As I approach one year of trailer ownership, I finally decided to sit down and add up how much this purchase has actually cost us.
 I saved receipts for this purpose but couldn’t bring myself to face reality until now.
 I survived the process and decided to share the results.
 New or potential owners should know that the final price on their purchase contract is just the beginning of the financial hemorrhage that can come with a trailer or RV.
 I have managed to drop a small fortune at Camping World, Wal-mart, and Amazon in the past year.
 I have particular sympathy for our UPS driver who had to deliver a few 50+ pound packages.

-If there is a camping supply store attached, to your dealership, you may be lucky enough to get a discount coupon for a shopping trip.
+If there is a camping supply store attached to your dealership, you may be lucky enough to get a discount coupon for a shopping trip.
 Be aware that online prices may be better.
-Camping World offered a shopping guide who helped us decide which basics we needed, but she wasn’t nearly as knowledgable as the nice folks on the internet.
+Camping World offered a shopping guide who helped me decide which basics I needed, but she wasn’t nearly as knowledgable as the nice folks on the internet.
 Camping World prices also trend high, even with the Good Sam membership discount.
-However, we negotiated a gift card into the purchase of our trailer, making the sticker shock of our initial trip a little less.
+However, I negotiated a gift card into the purchase of our trailer, making the sticker shock of our initial trip a little less.

-My current spreadsheet of purchases is well over 100 items, so I have decided to break down what we spent in sections, starting with:
+My current spreadsheet of purchases is well over 100 items, so I have decided to break down what I spent in sections, starting with: